sm8/sm8Progs/Readme.txt

-This is a test file to demo commiting to a repository.
+This is a test file to demo committing to a repository.